hashgraph/hedera-local-node/README.md

-# How to run a LocalNode with a mirror node and consensus node
+# How to run a local node with a mirror node and consensus node

 ### Setup